InvisibleGit/goos-kotlin/README.md

 There is just one code sample of an acceptance end-to-end test.
 To make project compilable, the only addition I've added are stubbed classes this test uses where each method is just failing with "not implemented" message.

+### Chapter 11

+Chapter 11 is arguably the most chaotic one to follow.
+Primarily because you're getting glimpses into codebase, but they're, time wise, out of order.

+The chapter can logically be read in two parts.
+First part (start-p.95) build up test infrastructure.
+Second part (p.95-end) is using this test infrastructure to build the app.

+Of course, you cannot write test infrastructure without constants defined in the app part.
+So they're developed in tandem, but you're clueless about small decisions authors made during this time, thus you'll see, for example, constants moved in various code listings.

+First issue is that book starts with working on class `ApplicationRunner`, yet acceptance test we're trying to pass, needs `FakeAuctionServer` to pass it's step 1, `auction.startSellingItem()`.
+So, we're doing 'The Fake Auction' on p.92 first, and then returning to 'The Application Runner' on p.90.

+Also, code listings show later stages of the codebase then we're at.
+Those can be discerned because they have implemented methods which are needed for later _steps_ of acceptance test.
+We ignore those methods in favor of mimicking progressive development between commits.

+#### Step 01 - Implementing auction.startSellingItem()

+Openfire should be installed on local machine and configured as explained on p.89.

+Though they write that they have ant script which starts this server, create users, and so on in the text, they don't!
+They've set up the Openfire manually and start it manually as well.

+You can use current Openfire version (v4.6.7 at the time of writing).

+We also switched from v3 of the smack library used in the book to the latest v4.
+This is more modularized version of the library and we need to use its API a bit differently.

+Changes of note:

+1) Dependencies are more explicit in what we need given that v4 of smack library is modular:
+ - `org.igniterealtime.smack:smack-java8` - core smack library
+ - `org.igniterealtime.smack:smack-tcp` - TCP transport layer for connecting to server
+ - `org.igniterealtime.smack:smack-extensions` - for `org.jivesoftware.smack.chat2.*` package

+2) Alluded by `smack-tcp` dependency, is that we need to use TCP variant of its connection class: `XMPPTCPConnection`, since `XMPPConnection` is now abstract in v4 of the library.

+3) We don't want to use SSL protocol on local installation of Openfire, so we need to use `XMPPTCPConnectionConfiguration.builder()` when creating the connection, passing in `setSecurityMode(SecurityMode.disabled)`.

+4) `startSellingItem()` is implemented more succinctly, using lambda.

+5) We also implement `stop()` method which is called from `@After` method in an end-to-end test.
+You may easily overlook it, and if you don't disconnect from Openfire, on subsequent test runs you'll get:
+`org.jivesoftware.smack.XMPPException$XMPPErrorException: XMPPError: conflict - cancel`
+exception, which is explained later in the book (in next chapter, p.110 - A Surprise Failure), because of how it was explained to configure Openfire.

+6) We also added `throws Exception` to constructor of `AuctionSniperEndToEndTest` and current end-to-end test to avoid try/catch statements in code and resemble more the code in the book.